People at greatest risk for metabolic syndrome have these underlying causes:

 - Insulin resistance

 Some racial and ethnic groups in the United States are at higher risk for metabolic syndrome than others.
-Mexican Americans have the highest rate of metabolic syndrome, followed by Whites and African Americans.
+Mexican Americans have the highest rate of metabolic syndrome, followed by whites and blacks.

 Other groups at increased risk for metabolic syndrome include: